5 Mindfulness Exercises for Better Sleep

 - Scan your body to see what it’s feeling.

-4. Start the morning stress-free
+4. Mindfulness exercise for the morning

 This way, you will be paying attention to the present.
 You’ll see the difference.
 Be mindful from the morning and it’ll be a great help.